Latin search results for: _

 Definitions:

-- of controversy/disputation (L+S)
+- making prominent of characteristic marks (L+S)

 -